This is the Ducati Panigale V4 maintenance schedule and service intervals — sourced from the owner’s manual, also referencing parts diagrams.

 - As this is a V4 desmosedici motor, there are 16 valves, each with both an opening and closing cam… so 32 measurements and potential adjustments to make.

-- Some of the below items can only be done by a Ducati mechanic (I’ll mark these [D]) as they need Ducati diagnostic equipment.
+- Some of the below items can only be done by a Ducati mechanic (marked [D]) as they need Ducati diagnostic equipment or resources

 |[D] Check the presence of any technical updates and recall campaigns||•||•||•||•||•||12|